via Imago

 Credits: IMAGO

-“After the first round, I couldn’t punch because I think I broke my hand.
-The game went the other way.”
-Umar Nurmagomedov told Joe Rogan after receiving the first loss of his career against Merab Dvaslishvili at UFC 311.
-His manager, Ali Abdelaziz, later posted a gruesome image of Umar’s swollen fist on X. The fans were quick to question why he fought while injured.
+“After the first round, I can’t punch because I think I broke my hand,” Umar Nurmagomedov told Joe Rogan after receiving the first loss of his career against Merab Dvaslishvili at UFC 311.
+When his manager, Ali Abdelaziz, later posted a gruesome image of Nurmagomedov’s swollen fist on X, fans were quick to question why he fought while injured.
 ‘Young Eagle’ held up well against the Georgian’s relentless pressure early on, but from the third round onward, it turned into the ‘Merab’ show.

-It was a tough night for Team Khabib and their previously undefeated prospect, as Umar suffered his first professional loss after 18 straight wins.
-Now, nearly five months later, he is eyeing a return in October at the Abu Dhabi card.
+It was a tough night for Team Khabib and their previously undefeated prospect, as the Russian suffered his first professional loss after 18 straight wins.
+Now, nearly five months later, he is eyeing a return in October.
 The promising bantamweight had previously stated, “As much as I want to, I’ll only be able to fight in October.
 Fighting with an injured hand is stupid.
 I’ll come back when I’m 100% healthy.”
+That’s sound decision-making from the Dagestani.
+However, as Umar Nurmagomedov prepares for his return, AKA head coach Javier Mendez revealed that his fighter never informed him about the hand injury.

-However, as Umar prepares for his return, AKA head coach Javier Mendez revealed that his fighter never informed him about the hand injury before the UFC 311 co-main event.
 Speaking on the Overdogs podcast with Mike Perry, Mendez said, “He didn’t say one word to Khabib or I about, ‘My hand was broken,’ and I was kind of wondering why did he shoot in right away.
 He shot in, and when he shot in, and the way Merab stopped him right in his mid way, I go like Damn!
 ‘What the hell happened here?'”
+However, after the fight was done, the coach had to get Islam Makhachev ready for the main event, and hence, couldn’t pay much attention to the interview Umar Nurmagomedov had with Joe Rogan, but that’s when he first heard about the broken hand.
+And it left him all confused!

 ADVERTISEMENT